Raise the Age!

-Juvenile crime and incarceration in Texas have been declining for at least a decade, so the system has capacity available to handle 17-year olds.
-And anyway, adult jails lock up defendants for petty crimes which in the juvenile system typically result in probation in 98.7 percent of cases.
+Juvenile crime and incarceration in Texas have been declining for at least a decade, so the system has capacity available to handle 17-year olds locally.
+Offenses by 16 year olds in the juvenile system typically result in probation and the same will be true about 17 year olds.
 So we’re talking about relatively small numbers of additional juvenile inmates in the end.

 Youth at risk

 Seventeen year olds housed in county jails are at greater risk of suicide and may be threatened or abused by older inmates.
 Most recently, in Fort Bend County a young man named Emmanuel Akeuir hanged himself after spending several weeks in the adult county lockup.
 If this law were already in place, he would never have been locked up in the adult jail and would likely be alive today.

 In large part because of the implementation of the Prison Rape Elimination Act, states which hadn’t yet raised the age of criminal responsibility to 18 have been doing so.
 Six states have made the change in recent years, including South Carolina and Louisiana in 2016.

 Texas should follow suit.

 Big problem for young people